Official Global Travel Advisories

 - Avoid non-essential travel outside Canada until further notice

 - Avoid all cruise ship travel outside Canada until further notice

 Check requirements for returning to Canada:

 Still valid: ET

-Exercise a high degree of caution in the Kyrgyz Republic the possibility of violent crime and occasional civil unrest.
+Exercise a high degree of caution in Kyrgyzstan due to the possibility of violent crime and occasional civil unrest.

 Safety and security